oddbird/oddleventy/content/blog/elsewhere/sass-color-draft.md

 tags:
   - CSS
   - Sass
+  - Color
 action:
   text: Read the summary & proposal »
   url: https://sass-lang.com/blog/request-for-comments-color-spaces
 summary: |
-  There’s been a lot of exciting work in the CSS color specifications lately, and the new features are starting to land in browsers -- so we’ve been preparing to add support in Sass as well.
+  There’s been a lot of exciting work in the CSS color specifications lately, and since the new features are already starting to land in browsers, we’ve been preparing to add support in Sass as well.
   My proposal for that
   is published and ready for public feedback!
 ---